St Aldhelm's Roman Catholic Church, Malmesbury

 St Aldhelm's Roman Catholic Church in Malmesbury, Wiltshire, England is a Roman Catholic Church built in 1875.
 The church is dedicated to St Aldhelm who lived in Malmesbury and was the abbot at nearby Malmesbury Abbey.
+The attached presbytery is a Grade II listed building.

 Buildings

 St Aldhelm's Roman Catholic Church is built in uncoursed stone with ashlar dressings, in 14th-century gothic style.
 It is set back from Cross Hayes, the town's former marketplace (now a car park), to which it presents its west façade where a large two-light trefoil-headed window is flanked by two plain lancets.

-Immediately south of the church is the presbytery.
+Immediately south of the courtyard is the presbytery.
 The Grade II listed building incorporates a single-storey 19th-century former stable to Cross Hayes House, built in squared limestone, with a later rear extension in limestone rubble.

+In 2022, a stained-glass window dedicated to Blessed Carlo Acutis was installed in the church, with the aim of connecting with younger parishioners.
+The church has seen an increase in visitors since May 2024, when it was announced that Acutis would be canonised.

+In 2023, planning permission was requested to demolish the outbuildings located to the north of the church's courtyard and replace them with a new parish hall.
+The planned building is intended to replace the existing clubroom, modernise the facilities and provide more space for the growing church community.
+Full planning permission was granted by Wiltshire Council in April 2024, with building to begin within three years of this decision.